 Sedro-Woolley Riding & Racing Club - Home of the 3rd and 4th of July Rodeo since 1944

-The Sedro-Woolley Riding Club is thrilled to welcome back the Skagit Rein Riders Drill Team and the Skagit County Mounted Shooters.
-The show takes place at the rodeo grounds on Polte Road.
+The show takes place at the rodeo grounds on Polte Road, Sedro-Woolley.
 Featured events include grand entry, stick pony races, steer wrestling, tie-down roping, breakaway roping, bareback riding, ranch saddle bronc riding, bull riding and more.